mqianliu/mqianliu.github.io/_pages/about.md

 <!-- Previously, I was a research assistant at SCUT Machine Intelligence Lab (SMIL), working closely with Prof. [Mingkui Tan](https://tanmingkui.github.io/) and Prof. Qing Du.
 I also worked with Prof. [Xiaojun Quan](https://sites.google.com/site/xiaojunquan/homepage) at [Sun Yat-sen University](http://www.sysu.edu.cn/en/index.htm).
 Besides, I spent wonderful five months as an exchange student in the [Department of EECS](https://eecs.berkeley.edu/), [UC Berkeley](https://www.berkeley.edu/). -->

-**I am super excited to be a research intern at the Bloomberg CTO Office supervised by [Mark Dredze](http://www.dredze.com/) and [Sebastian Gehrmann](https://sebastiangehrmann.github.io/) in Summer 2025.
-Look forward to connecting with new and old friends in NYC!**

 ## Research Interests
 My research interests lie in the field of **NLP** and **multimodal learning**.
 Currently, I am interested in the following topics: <br>